bbauska/UofM-AdvStyling/readme.md

   alt="" />
 <!-- ![](images/image043.webp){width="6.0in" height="2.3493591426071743in"} -->

-So, let\'s do an example as we go from static or absolute measurements to something that\'s more fluid.
-So, what I have here is a site where I\'ve used absolute measurements to lay everything out.
+So, let&apos;s do an example as we go from static or absolute measurements to something that&apos;s more fluid.
+So, what I have here is a site where I&apos;ve used absolute measurements to lay everything out.
 I have a large screen, and I have three columns.
-I\'ll check out the HTML quickly just so we can all follow along.
+I&apos;ll check out the HTML quickly just so we can all follow along.

-I\'ve got my header, right here.
+I&apos;ve got my header, right here.
 Not much in it other than H1 and H2 element.
-I have a nice little paragraph over here where I basically say, I\'ve hard-coded these measurements, what\'s going to happen when I resize the screen?
+I have a nice little paragraph over here where I basically say, I&apos;ve hard-coded these measurements, what&apos;s going to happen when I resize the screen?
 And then, the last thing I have is really just a little bit of craziness.
-I\'m going to pull it down here.
-It\'s just three divs, each of which has an H2 header and a paragraph.
-They all say the same thing, it\'s just some Latin filler, because I don\'t really care about the actual content itself.
-More importantly, let\'s look over here at the CSS.
+I&apos;m going to pull it down here.
+It&apos;s just three divs, each of which has an H2 header and a paragraph.
+They all say the same thing, it&apos;s just some Latin filler, because I don&apos;t really care about the actual content itself.
+More importantly, let&apos;s look over here at the CSS.

-In that main section, the main content of my page I\'ve gone in and I\'ve hard- coded the value to 980 pixels, the margin 0 auto, just means hey, make sure you center me, if I\'m on a bigger browser.
-For each column, because I\'m going to have three, I set the width to 300.
-Now 300, 300, 300 that\'s only 900 pixels.
-But, because I leave some margin in-between each column, it\'s important we add a little bit of extra padding there.
+In that main section, the main content of my page I&apos;ve gone in and I&apos;ve hard- coded the value to 980 pixels, the margin 0 auto, just means hey, make sure you center me, if I&apos;m on a bigger browser.
+For each column, because I&apos;m going to have three, I set the width to 300.
+Now 300, 300, 300 that&apos;s only 900 pixels.
+But, because I leave some margin in-between each column, it&apos;s important we add a little bit of extra padding there.
 Everything else is fairly straightforward.
 I have rules for the body and the H1 and H2.
 The only other real measurements I use are the fact that I set my font size to 13 pixels, and down here for the H1.
-I\'ve set my font size to 64 pixels.
+I&apos;ve set my font size to 64 pixels.

-All right, let\'s take a look at this page when I really bring the content up, so it\'s something we can see.
+All right, let&apos;s take a look at this page when I really bring the content up, so it&apos;s something we can see.
 Here we go.
 I have it.
 I have a fairly large sized screen, in fact, if I maximize it, I can usually see how big it is.
-And it looks okay, but as I make the screen smaller, you\'re going to see that what happens is the content is hidden.
-If I scroll, I can\'t even scroll up and down.
-I\'m trying.
+And it looks okay, but as I make the screen smaller, you&apos;re going to see that what happens is the content is hidden.
+If I scroll, I can&apos;t even scroll up and down.
+I&apos;m trying.
 The only way for me to see more content is to scroll horizontally.
 And we all know that I absolutely hate that.
 In addition, this H1, the fluid measurement, the font is so big that it kind of overshadows the rest of the content.

-So, I\'m going to make this big again, and let\'s think about what we want to do.
-One of the keys to responsive design typically is mapping out what you want your page to look like before you code it, and we\'re going to talk about that in week two.
-But right here, for week one, let\'s just wing it a little bit.
+So, I&apos;m going to make this big again, and let&apos;s think about what we want to do.
+One of the keys to responsive design typically is mapping out what you want your page to look like before you code it, and we&apos;re going to talk about that in week two.
+But right here, for week one, let&apos;s just wing it a little bit.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 44.  (xx) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->